Recently, I came across of a unique book.

 Throughout the history, there were many physicians having also artistic interests.
 St Luke, one of the Evangelist, I was amazed to find, was an artist and a physician himself.
 And, rightly so, became a patron-saint of both callings.

-Vladimir portrayed Einstein, who played the violin and also Schweitzer, whom it’s easier to describe, what he wasn’t interested in.
-But the examples of artists, who were physicians, and physicians who were the artist, were many.
-Copernicus was a physician and also a painter; his auto portrait may look as a source for a famous Thorvaldsen monument of the astronomer, standing in Warsaw.
+Vladimir portrayed Einstein, who played the violin, and also Schweitzer, whom it’s easier to describe, what he wasn’t interested in.
+But the examples of artists, who were physicians, and physicians who were the artists, were many.
+Copernicus was a physician and also a painter; his auto portrait may look as a source for a famous Thorvaldsen’s monument of the astronomer, standing in Warsaw.
 Borodin was a surgeon in a military hospital.
-Schiller was a regimental doctor in Stuttgart and Keats trained as a surgeon and the apothecary.
+Schiller was a regimental doctor in Stuttgart, and Keats trained as a surgeon and the apothecary.